Internet Domain Name Disputes

 If you are starting a website, you will need a register a domain name.
 An Australian domain name, such as .com.au, signifies that the website is compliant with Australian business protocols and law.

 Registering your website with a ‘.com.au’ domain name ensures that it is viewed with legitimacy.

 auDA – .au Domain Administration

 auDA is the regulator for .au domains registered in Australia. auDA publishes strict eligibility criteria for registered .au domains, and has the power to revoke domain name licenses that do not meet these criteria.
 You cannot register a domain directly with auDA, but they do publish a list of accredited registrars.
-Once registered, you will be given a licence to use the domain name for a period of two years, with the right to renew.
+Once registered, you will be given a licence to use the domain name for a period of one to five years, with the right to renew.
 A single registrant can apply for as many domain names as they like, as there is no limit on the number of licences an individual can be granted.
 The cost for registering a domain name varies depending on which registrar is used and the type of domain being registered.

 Some examples of the eligibility requirements for domain name registrants:

 - The registrant must be trading under a business name that is registered on the Australian national business register;

 - Australian registered companies are eligible to register;